szutsgroup/TLS_Polymerases_mutagenesis/README.md

-Supplementary code for paper ""
+Supplementary code for paper "Spontaneous mutagenesis in human cells is controlled by REV1-Polymerase ζ and PRIMPOL"

-These scripts were used for mutation analysis of Whole-genome sequencing data came from TLS-mutant RPE-1 human cell lines.